tangyong/glassfish-obr-builder/README.md

 -c_impl.jar

--subsystems.xml
+2 Putting the subsystems.xml into any place of your disk.

--provisioning_client.jar
+3 Editting the subsystems.xml and replacing the value of \<repository\> with right value based on 2.

-The above bundles and subsystems.xml come from https://github.com/tangyong/glassfish-provisioning-samples.git.
+4 Putting glassfish-obr-builder.jar into glassfish modules/autostart

-Notice: because the provisioning is only used for making experiment, so I hardcode subsystem client directory as "d:\provisioning-sample\" in provisioning_client project, if you want to use a different  directory, please modify https://github.com/tangyong/glassfish-provisioning-samples/blob/master/provisioning_client/src/main/java/org/glassfish/provisioning/sample/client/Activator.java, then re-building the client project.
+5 Starting glassfish domain

-3) Putting glassfish-obr-builder.jar into glassfish modules/autostart
+6 asadmin deploy --type=osgi provisioning_web_client.war

-4) Starting glassfish domain
+7 accessing "http://localhost:8080/subsystem/" and click "Deploying Subsystem" link

-5) asadmin deploy --type=osgi d:\provisioning-sample\provisioning_client.jar
+8 uploading your subsystems.xml and click "deploy" button

-6) asadmin osgi lb
+9 asadmin osgi lb

 Seeing whether these bundles have been deployed successfully, and some bundles have been in active state, because defaultly we start some modules based on subsystem xml file.